Magnetic Field Detection Using a Two-Qubit System Under Noisy Heisenberg Interaction: Introduction

 \section{Introduction}

-Quantum magnetic field detectors/sensors~\cite{Bal2012,PhysRevLett.116.240801,Esat2024} and other quantum sensors~\cite{Degen2017Sensing} are advanced devices that use the principles of quantum mechanics to measure physical quantities with incredible precision.
+Quantum magnetic field detectors/sensors~\cite{Bal2012,PhysRevLett.116.240801,Esat2024} and other quantum sensors~\cite{RevModPhys.89.035002} are advanced devices that use the principles of quantum mechanics to measure physical quantities with incredible precision.
 Unlike traditional (classical) sensors, quantum sensors can detect even the tiniest signals.
 However, quantum sensors have their challenges.
 One major issue is noise~\cite{mi14101823,GUO2024115323,https://doi.org/10.1002/qute.202300391}, which refers to unwanted disturbances that can interfere with the sensor's ability to measure accurately.
 Quantum sensors are highly sensitive, so they can easily pick up noise from the environment, which reduces their effectiveness.
 For a quantum sensor to work well, it needs to respond strongly to the signals we want to measure, while at the same time being less affected by noise.
 This is a tricky balance to achieve~\cite{ doi:10.1126/science.aaw4278,PhysRevLett.127.080504,doi:10.2514/1.J062707}.
 Because of this, studying how noise affects quantum sensors is essential.
 Understanding and controlling this noise is key to improving the performance of quantum sensors and making them practical for real-world use.

-In this paper, we explored the feasibility of using a two-body spin system~\cite{PhysRevResearch.2.013061,wang2024neuralnetworkapproachtwobody} as a device for magnetic field detection.
+In this paper, we explore the feasibility of using a two-body spin system~\cite{PhysRevResearch.2.013061,wang2024neuralnetworkapproachtwobody} as a device for magnetic field detection.

 Our approach involves measuring the $l_1$-norm of quantum coherence~\cite{RevModPhys.89.041003,PhysRevLett.115.020403,PhysRevA.100.012315,PhysRevA.97.022342,bu2016average,PhysRevA.93.062105,PhysRevA.93.032125,Biswas_2023} and return probability~\cite{Krapivsky_2018,e24050584} of the two-spin system after it has evolved for a certain period in the presence of a magnetic field.
 Mathematically $l_1$-norm of quantum coherence (denoted as $C_{l_1}$) is the sum of absolute values of the off diagonal elements of the time evolved density matrix $\rho(t)$,